rmiceli/rsnapstats/README.md

 rsnapstats
 ==========

-Prints out stats from rsnapshot run.
+Prints out statistics from rsnapshot run.
 Inspired by rsnapreport.pl

 Tested with rsnapshot 1.3.1 and rsync 3.0.7